U.S. House panel leader links State Dept. inspector general firing to Saudi arms sale

 WASHINGTON (Reuters) - The chairman of the U.S. House of Representatives Foreign Affairs Committee said on Monday the State Department inspector general may have been fired because he was investigating President Donald Trump’s declaration of an emergency to clear the way for military sales to Saudi Arabia last year.

-The White House and State Department did not immediately respond to the statement by the chairman, Democratic Representative Eliot Engel.
+The White House, State Department and Saudi embassy did not immediately respond to the statement by the chairman, Democratic Representative Eliot Engel.

 Engel’s statement was first reported by the Washington Post.

-Trump announced the planned removal of Inspector General Steve Linick in a letter to House of Representatives Speaker Nancy Pelosi late on Friday night, making him the latest government inspector general that the Republican president has ousted over the last several weeks.
+Trump announced the planned removal of Inspector General Steve Linick in a letter to House of Representatives Speaker Nancy Pelosi late on Friday night.
+He was the fourth government inspector general that the Republican president has ousted in recent weeks.

-Engel and Senator Bob Menendez, the ranking Democrat on the Republican-controlled Senate Foreign Relations Committee announced on Saturday they were launching an investigation of Linick’s firing.
+Engel and Senator Bob Menendez, ranking Democrat on the Republican-controlled Senate Foreign Relations Committee announced on Saturday they were launching an investigation of Linick’s firing.

 “I have learned that there may be another reason for Mr. Linick’s firing.
 His office was investigating - at my request - Trump’s phony declaration of an emergency so he could send weapons to Saudi Arabia,” Engel said in a statement.